Siamese Neural Network for Label-Efficient Critical Phenomena Prediction in 3D Percolation Models: Percolation Models

-The percolation model, originally developed to investigate fluid flow through porous media such as coal seams, has since become a foundational framework in modern network theory, particularly in the study of resilience, epidemic spreading, and connectivity in complex networks \cite{stauffer2018introduction,shante1971introduction}.
-In this context, it describes the stochastic addition or removal of nodes and edges, thereby capturing topological transitions in complex systems \cite{saberi2015recent}.
-Within statistical physics, percolation serves as a paradigmatic model for analyzing phase transitions and critical phenomena, with applications spanning condensed matter physics, materials science, and the dynamics of complex networks \cite{isichenko1992percolation,araujo2014recent}.
+The percolation model, originally developed to investigate fluid flow through porous media such as coal seams, has since become a foundational framework in modern network theory, particularly in the study of resilience, epidemic spreading, and connectivity in complex networks\cite{stauffer2018introduction,shante1971introduction}.
+In this context, it describes the stochastic addition or removal of nodes and edges, thereby capturing topological transitions in complex systems\cite{saberi2015recent}.
+Building on this versatility, the theoretical framework of percolation has been progressively extended to more generalized topologies.
+For instance, Shang analyzed inhomogeneous long-range percolation on hierarchical lattices\cite{shang2015inhomogeneous}, explored $k$-core percolation resilience on multiplex networks\cite{shang2020generalized}, and investigated the impact of anchor nodes on phase transitions in random hypergraphs\cite{shang2025percolation}.
+These works highlight the diverse critical behaviors emerging in complex structural settings.
+Within statistical physics, percolation serves as a paradigmatic model for analyzing phase transitions and critical phenomena, with applications spanning condensed matter physics, materials science, and the dynamics of complex networks\cite{isichenko1992percolation,araujo2014recent}.

 In a lattice system, each site (or bond) exists in one of two states: occupied or vacant.
 Such configurations constitute random disordered systems.
 When adjacent occupied sites form a connected component via nearest-neighbor adjacency, they constitute a cluster.
 As the occupation probability \( p \) increases, the system transitions from a fragmented state of isolated clusters to a connected state where at least one macroscopic cluster spans the entire lattice.
 This transition occurs at the critical occupation probability \( p_c \), known as the percolation threshold.